patarapolw/pgadmin4-arch/README.md

 ## pgadmin4-arch

-This is based on Debian Bullseye (11)'s deb
+This is based on Debian Bullseye (11)'s deb and debtap

 ## Installation